Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/4-gametime.md

 "But there **is** a next date, right?"

-*"…right.
+*"...right.
 Okay!
 I’ll tell you everything.
 Now I gotta go, we’re short-handed and they need someone in the crèche.
 Good night!"*

 "Good night, girl."